WeSeeHope was founded in 2000 by husband and wife, Phil and Wendy Wall.

 WeSeeHope USA was established in 2016 when Julie, our Chair, saw an opportunity to extend support for our cause in the US.

 Today, we are proud to have raised £25 million in support of vulnerable children in Southern and Eastern Africa, and to have hit some amazing milestones along the way.
+In 2022, Phil and Wendy were both awarded MBEs for their services to our work with vulnerable children in Southern and Eastern Africa.

 OUR STORY SO FAR